-Section 2 is devoted to the derivation of commutator-free Magnus expansions.
+Section 2 is devoted to the simplification of commutators in the Magnus expansion.
 Magnus expansions for the Schrödinger equation evolve in the Lie algebra generated by ∂x^2 and $V(\cdot)$.
 However, as it will be pointed out in Subsection 2.1, a straightforward simplification of commutators of these operators using the chain rule results in the loss of unitarity of the solution upon discretisation.
 One of the novelties of our approach is working in the algebra of anti-commutators, which leads to the preservation of skew-Hermitian structure and stability of the scheme.
-The procedure for deriving commutator-free Magnus expansions is presented in Subsections 2.2-2.6.
-In Subsections 2.7 and 2.8 we present concrete order four and order six Magnus expansions, Θ_2 and Θ_4 , respectively (methods (2.21) and (2.28)).
+The procedure for deriving Magnus expansions with simplified commutators is presented in Subsections 2.2-2.6.
+In Subsections 2.7 and 2.8 we present concrete order four and order six Magnus expansions, Θ_2 and Θ_4 , respectively (methods (2.19) and (2.26)).

 Section 3 deals with the implementation of our method.
-In Section 3.1 we provide some details concerning spatial discretisation.
-Section 3.2 deals with the evaluation of derivatives and integrals of the potential appearing in the Magnus expansion.
+In Subsection 3.1 we provide some details concerning spatial discretisation.
+Subsection 3.2 deals with the evaluation of derivatives and integrals of the potential appearing in the Magnus expansion.
 While various alternatives are possible at this stage, a particular option - namely, finite differences for derivatives and Gauss-Legendre quadrature with three knots for integrals - is outlined in greater detail (expressions 3.3-3.8).
-In Section 3.3 we discuss the implementation of Lanczos iterations (achieved via (3.9)) for numerical exponentiation of the Magnus expansion and the number of Fast Fourier Transforms (FFTs) required per iteration.
+In Subsection 3.3 we discuss the implementation of Lanczos iterations (achieved via (3.9)) for numerical exponentiation of the Magnus expansion and the number of Fast Fourier Transforms (FFTs) required per iteration.